royabes/egi-whitepaper/README.md

 - Cycle 1 Question: "What gives you hope for young people in our community?"
 - Emerged Pattern: Strong theme around intergenerational mentorship
 - Community Validation: Emphasized importance of informal mentorship, not just formal programs
-- Cycle 2 Question: "Many of you shared stories of informal mentors who made a difference—neighbors, coaches, extended family.
+- Cycle 2 Question: "Many of you shared stories of informal mentors who made a difference: neighbors, coaches, extended family.
 What conditions in our community allow these relationships to form naturally?
 What gets in the way?"

 ### 3.7 Multi-Cycle Progression